DanielGlidewell/modular-monoliths-deep-dive/README.md

 I will update this readme with my notes as I proceed through the course.

+## May 19th, 2024
+Wrapped up the section on setting up the book endpoints.
+We set up a testing project which runs integration tests against two of our endpoints and uses a test database to do so.
+I had to take a peek at the docs for `FastEndpoints.Testing` because some classes mentioned in the course had been deprecated already.
+Minor tweaks and everything is working.

+Finished by using the `FastEndpoints.Validator` class to easily implement some validation logic for our `UpdateBookPriceRequest` class.
+Now if a user sends bad data to the endpoint, the validator causes it to respond with a 400.
+I'm enjoying using FastEndpoints so far.

+## May 15th, 2024
+Still working through creating the rest of the book endpoints.
+Sketched out the endpoints for deleting a book as well as the one for updating the price of a book.

+I decided to against the grain and made my price endpoint respond to PATCH requests instead of POST requests.
+Seemed appropriate.
+I can't see any reason not to keep it that way for now.

 ## April 29th, 2024
 ### Building the Web API
 Worked through creating the endpoints for finding a book by id and creating a new book.